 11. Follow Through With Your Foot

-The final point in the steps to scoring a goal is to make sure you follow through with your foot after you have kicked the ball.
+The final point in the steps to increase your ability to score a goal is to make sure you follow through with your foot after kicking the ball.

 What I mean by this is that once you have made contact with the ball, allow your leg to keep moving forward.
 Don’t stop at the point that your foot made contact.